 (3) Teaching digital skills and supplying schools with digital equipment can be one element of a modern education system.
 However, lack of digital technology is in most cases not the most urgent issue of schools and other educational institutions.
 Funds and resources have to be allocated considering the needs of students for a proper and

 (4) Ethics, sustainability and humans rights need to be compulsory subjects in computer science, informatics and other IT education.

 (5) Public institutions and agencies have to urgently increase their digital literacy and better understand the role and impact of technology, software and algorithms, and of proper regulation.
-Any governmental summit on digitalization has to equally factor in the expertise and interests of all relevant groups and stakeholders, and must focus on political, social and environmental rather than economic aspects of digitalization.
+E-Government has to serve the people.
+This also includes the improving online accessibility of official documents and information, as well as strict regulation on the use of citizen’s and non-citizen’s data.

 (6) Publicly financed science, their outcomes and content must be openly accessible and not be patent-protected.
 Publicly relevant data such as statistical records, weather data, geographical data and maps, satellite pictures and more should be open access even if they are not publicly financed.
 Cooperation between science, civil society, governments, companies and media on issues concerning digitalization has to be improved and supported.

 (1) In the work place, access to new digital technology and the design of flexible work hours and types must include gender sensitive measures and be in the interest of all the staff.

 (2) Any developments leading to gender or otherwise based discrimination has to be properly regulated.
 This is especially the case for crowd-working platforms in the services sector.
 Standards of decent work must not be undermined by new work forms.
 Proper control and guidelines for platform economies is urgently needed.